Hugo Ball, 1886 – 1927

 ” The Dadaist wages war against the agony of our age and its intoxication with death.”

-Founded in 1916 at Cabaret Voltaire in Zurich by the German writer, musician-philosopher and mystic Hugo Ball, the seminal art movement known as Dada, by 1922 had as its diverse European hub-expressions Zürich, Paris ( Tzara, Picabia) , Barcelona, Cologne, Hanover ( Schwitters) and Berlin ( Huelsenbeck, Heartfield ) as well as of course NY Dada ( Duchamp, Man Ray ) – yet curiously no UK Dada expression was ever established, the only artist associated with the original movement to live (briefly) in the UK – Kurt Schwitters – having had his Merz artwork ridiculed ( deemed ‘rubbish’ ) and predictably ignored by the perennially elitist London art establishment of 1945/6; and perhaps that explains why.
-In fact it says a lot about the entrenched longevity and depth of UK arts elitism that it wasn’t until 65 years after the artist’s death that Schwitters was offered a retrospective – and even then reference to deeply moral issues within his work that might resonate with events going on at the time was effectively redacted from the show.
+Founded in 1916 at Cabaret Voltaire in Zurich by the German writer, musician-philosopher and mystic Hugo Ball, the seminal art movement known as Dada, by 1922 had as its diverse European hub-expressions Zürich, Paris ( Tzara, Picabia) , Barcelona, Cologne, Hanover ( Schwitters) and Berlin ( Huelsenbeck, Heartfield ) as well as of course NY Dada ( Duchamp, Man Ray ) – yet curiously no UK Dada expression was ever established, the only artists associated with the movement to live – briefly, 1941 – 47 – in the UK, Kurt Schwitters and John Heartfield – both having their ground-breaking art unappreciated and predictably ignored by the perennially elitist London art establishment and perhaps that explains why.
+In fact, it says everything about the entrenched longevity and depth of UK arts elitism that it wasn’t until 65 years after the artist’s death that Schwitters was offered a retrospective – and even then reference to deeply moral issues within his work, that might resonate with events going on at the time, were effectively redacted from the show.

-London Dada, founded by multimedia artist and writer Michael St.Mark in late 2005, pioneered the online art gallery genre via 691 ( quickly shadowed by Saatchi Online in 2006 ) is representing that historically missing link in Dada by reviving the original ideals of its founder and father, Hugo Ball, by invoking vitally needed political, social and moral perception, invention, criticism and protest within heavily censorial and elitist British contemporary art and the spiritual shipwreck that is UK society today.
+London Dada was founded by multimedia artist and writer Michael St.Mark in late 2005 and in so doing pioneering the online art gallery genre via 691 ( shadowed by Saatchi Online by summer 2006 ).
+LD aspires to represent the glaringly absent UK expression in Dada’s international manifestations and in so doing re-balance the historical misunderstanding of Dada as an entirely nihilistic concern, by reviving the all too quickly-abandoned ideals and aims of its founder and father Hugo Ball * and pre-amping political, social and moral perceptions, inventions, criticism and protest within the highly elitist and corrupt entrenched contemporary art establishment perennially lording it over the moral and spiritual shipwreck that is UK society in the early 21st C.

-Dada, cutting-edge scourge of the establishment and undisputed catalyst for the sea change in art that occurred during the early 20th C., finally has its missing jigsaw piece London expression – a 21st century cyber and public art antidote for the hi-jacking, side-tracking and stifling of UK art into a tightly closed shop with multiple toughened glass ceilings run by a clique of old school tie cronies who use money as a means of rigging the art market into turning massive personal profits.
-Heading a network of kowtowing gallery owners, they render contemporary art virtually sterile; reducing the big galleries to little more than purveyors of the bawdy and the tawdry; selectively promoting through those evergreen guarantors of hype-to-order, the fawning career worths of the UK arts review media – a harem of hand-picked ‘shock or bore’ cash cow artists.
+Dada; the cutting-edge scourge of the bourgeoisie of the day and undisputed catalyst for the sea change in art that occurred throughout the 20th C. finally has its missing jigsaw piece London expression – a 21st century cyber and public art antidote for the hi-jacking, side-tracking and stifling of UK art into a tightly closed shop with multiple toughened glass ceilings run by a clique of old school tie cronies who use money as a means of rigging the art market into turning massive personal profits.
+Heading a network of kowtowing galleries, they render contemporary art virtually sterile by reducing them to little more than purveyors of the bawdy and the tawdry; selectively promoting through those evergreen guarantors of hype-to-order, the fawning career worths of the UK arts review media – a harem of hand-picked ‘shock or bore’ cash cow artists.

 As against .. ” For us, art is not an end in itself … but it is an opportunity for the true perception and criticism of the times we live in.” – Hugo Ball, founder of DADA, 1916.